Piheros/reimagined-waddle-maven/README.md

 ## TP_ESEO_Maven3

-Connecting an Eclipse project to a Git directory
+Connecting an Eclipse project to a Git directory to run Jenkins Build and analyse code in SonarQube

 ## TP_ESEO_Maven_Send_CSV